Suggestions for enjoying surfing in Vietnam.

 - Accidents caused by lack of vision

-- Accidents caused by things one did not know
+- Accidents caused by things one is not aware of

-- Problems and accidents caused by poor manners and practices
+- Problems and accidents caused by poor manners and etiquette

 By preventing problems and accidents arising from the above, we believe that more surfers can share a comfortable surfing experience.

 What you need to know if you want to surf in Vietnam